 The mounts for the drawbridge chains were a real pain.
 A drill couldn’t reach so a bead reamer was used to make the holes.
 There was much more glue used than I would have liked!

 When a fairy might need to escape the castle, an emergency ladder was installed on one end of the main balcony.
-The balcony doors were not mounted yet.
+And all the balcony doors were mounted.

-Hanging planter boxes were made from hardware cloth and an old coconut coir basket liner with a few tiny faux flowers tucked in; drawbridge finished!
+Hanging planter boxes were made from hardware cloth and an old coconut coir basket liner with a few tiny faux flowers tucked in.

 NOTE: The black accents above the doors are painted aluminum can scraps that were created from the gate and fence templates on the cutting/embossing machine.